coleifer/peewee/docs/peewee/playhouse.rst

             column names are "python-ized", i.e. mixed-case becomes lower-case.
         :param bare_fields: **SQLite-only**.
 Do not specify data-types for introspected columns.
+        :param include_views: generate models for VIEWs as well.
         :return: A dictionary mapping table-names to model classes.

         Introspect the database, reading in the tables, columns, and foreign